 Here are some of the most frequent questions we receive.

-What is Save Our Saanich?
+What is the Save Our Saanich Electoral Organization?

-SOS is a grassroots group of neighbours working together to make Saanich a better place.
-We came together in late 2024 in response to Saanich-led initiatives that would massively change 40% of Saanich's residential neighbourhoods by facilitating rezoning to 6-12 storey densities.
-What would happen to people in houses where a 6 storey multi-unit block would appear in the next yard?
-And what about the trees?
-The important climate buffering canopies of mature Douglas Fir and Garry Oaks?
-And the birds?
-Might Saanich shortly transform into a Burnaby?
+The SOSEO grew out of the SOS grassroots group of neighbours working together to make Saanich a better place.
+SOS came together in late 2024 in response to Saanich-led initiatives that would massively change 40% of Saanich's residential neighbourhoods by facilitating rezoning to 6-12 storey densities.
+Change is inevitable, but not so drastically.
+Gentle densification with laneway houses, duplexes and townhouses in established neighbourhoods is preferable to 6-12 storey buildings in peaceful neighbourhoods.

 SOS created a website and Facebook profile and soon became a registered society with hundreds of members and thousands of Facebook followers.
 Multiple posts daily provide viewers with up-to-date information, public opinions and coverage of both local and provincial news regarding municipal land planning.